Honours Bachelor of Law (LL.B.) SE405

 - Career Prospects

 - Entry Requirements

 What is the Course about?

-- One of the only law degrees available outside the major cities of Ireland providing students of Leinster with an alternative option to study law.
+- One of the only law degrees available outside the major cities of Ireland.

-- Degree approved by the Honourable Society of Kings Inns and students are eligible to sit the entrance exam to the Barrister at Law Degree programme (see www.kingsinns.ie).
+- Degree approved by the Honourable Society of King's Inns and students are eligible to sit the entrance exam to the Barrister at Law Degree course (see www.kingsinns.ie).